 A falling price-to-rent ratio is a signal that the market has good potential for recovery, in the long term.

-The federal deficit is expected to fall to about US$642 billion by end-2013 from its nosebleed US$1 trillion-plus heights in 2012, as tax revenues soar, according to the Congressional Budget Office.
-As a result, the shortfall is projected to drop from 10.1% of GDP in 2009 to about 4% of GDP in 2013 and finally to just about 2.1% of GDP in 2015.
+The federal budget deficit is expected to narrow to US$514 billion in 2014, down from US$680 billion in the previous year and the lowest level in seven years, according to the CBO.
+As a result, the shortfall is projected to drop from 10.1% of GDP in 2009 to about 3% of GDP for this year.

-The overall inflation rate slowed to 1.1% in April 2013 mainly due to lower gasoline prices, according to the U.S. Department of Labor, well below the Fed’s 2% target, and below the 2012 inflation rate of 2.1%, and 2011 rate of 3.1%.
-The muted inflation could bolster the case for the Fed to continue its monetary easing.
+The overall inflation rate stood at 1.5% in December 2013, according to the U.S. Department of Labor, well below the Fed’s 2% target, and below the 2012 inflation rate of 2.1%, and 2011 rate of 3.1%.
+The muted inflation is expected to continue in 2014 and could bolster the case for the Fed to continue its monetary easing.